ShishKabab/Wrappyr/README.rst

 Status
 ======
 I've been able to get the `Hello World example`_ of the Box2D C++ library working from Python.
-PyWrap currently ignores functions and methods which use C/C++ language features that are not supported yet.
+Wrappyr currently ignores functions and methods which use C/C++ language features that are not supported yet.
 Currently a few language features are missing that prevent most libraries from doing anything useful, like array pointers (needed for the MySQL C API), function pointers and C++ class inheritence (needed for Box2D callbacks).
 Those features are the highest priority for now.
-Along with that, desctruction is not implemented yet, so memory will leak.
+Along with that, destruction is not implemented yet, so memory will leak.
 But this is easy to implement.
-See TODO.rst for more information.
+See `TODO.rst`_ for more information.

 .. _`Hello World example`: http://box2d.org/manual.html#_Toc258082968
+.. _`TODO.rst`: ./TODO.rst

 Some code is rather messy right now, because I focused on getting a working prototype as soon as possible.
 Also, I think the project should be restructured a bit to be used as a library.
 This would allow C/C++ project to ship with a Python script with the classes needed to generate a Python API.
 Also, the whole process of going from C/C++ code to a Python API through these three steps could maybe be streamlined into a single script to make the process less cumbersome.